BuildOnViction/docs/docs/get-started/apply-masternode.md

 As 50'000 TOMO are required for applying, the first thing to do is to fill out he following [form](https://docs.google.com/forms/d/183UxYRET9I183L7lFHCredjaTd9oj4kmf4UdH7eLNNs).

 Our team will then review your demand and send you the required funds.
+*Note: That is TOMO on testnet, no value for trading*

 ## Applying as masternode
 You can now apply by going on the [TomoMaster](https://master.testnet.tomochain.com) page, login your wallet (that contains 50'000 TOMO).